magfest-archive/simple-rams-deploy/README.md

+# THIS REPOSITORY IS ARCHIVED

+For current development deployments, see https://github.com/magfest/reggie-formula

 # Magfest ubersystem simple deploy

 This is the officially supported method of setting up a development environment for Magfest's ubersystem.
 It will get you a deployment config that is using the same plugins, and nearly identical configuration, as our production servers.
 Once deployed,